js-bits/model/README.md

 As for IDE's code-completion capabilities, you can achieve similar result with [JSDoc](https://jsdoc.app/) annotations.

+## GraphQL?

+GraphQL queries tend to grow over time and you have to carry unnecessary data even though you don't use it.
+`Model` allows you to control what data exactly you need to operate.

+[TBD]

 ## How about immutability, then?

 Well, immutability is not a dogma.